FRM4040 – Research Methodology for Projects in Social Pharmacy

 Formal prerequisite knowledge

-The course is only available to students who have passed their required pharmacy practice period and have passed all previous pharmacy courses or have the equivalent in social pharmacy and MNHMS0020LS In depth Laboratory Safety.
-MNHMS0020LS
+The course is only available to students who have passed their required pharmacy practice period and have passed all previous pharmacy courses or have the equivalent in social pharmacy and the compulsory HSE courses required for students at the 5-year Master`s Program in Pharmacy.

 Pharmacy students from other Norwegian educational institutions may also be potential participants in the course.